 As the astute reader of any article concerning gang expert testimony in court is aware, such testimony can be used to smuggle in unduly prejudicial hearsay evidence of who the expert believes committed the crime.

-In other words, it is testimony that is helpful to the jury for helping the jury understand certain things about the relationship between gangs, meanings attributed to certain phrases in the gang subculture and concepts of respect within gangs and between gangs, but a judge and defense counsel must be vigilant to prevent such testimony from crossing the line into testimony about defendant’s guilt, which the jury alone must decide.
+In other words, it is testimony that is helpful to the jury to understand certain things about the relationship between gangs, meanings attributed to certain phrases in the gang subculture and concepts of respect within gangs and between gangs, but a judge and defense counsel must be vigilant to prevent such testimony from crossing the line into testimony about defendant’s guilt, which the jury alone must decide.